Chevrolet Cruze: Discontinuation

 Production of the D2LC-K Cruze ended in South Korea in July 2018, and in the US and Mexico in March 2019.
 The Lordstown assembly plant was closed and sold to Lordstown Motors, while Ramos Arizpe Assembly will build the Chevrolet Blazer instead.

 Assembly of the Chevrolet Cruze Sedan at Lordstown Assembly in Lordstown, Ohio concluded on Wednesday, March 6, 2019, when the last car rolled off of the assembly line.
 Assembly plant workers at the plant wrote inspiring messages on the unfinished body underneath the paint, as well as signed one of the foam front seat cushions underneath the upholstery.
 GM turned down an offer from Cleveland automotive dealer owner Bernie Moreno to keep the plant open and continue building the Cruze under a five-year deal, which he hoped would be used to launch a ridesharing service featuring a fleet of Cruzes with two shifts under Moreno's direction.

 Production in China ended in February 2020, following stronger sales of the Chevrolet Monza in that market.
 This leaves Argentina as the sole remaining producer of the Cruze, for the Latin American market.
 In 2016, this plant was the subject of three one-hour episodes of Mega Fábricas from Nat Geo.
-740 million USD were invested in this factory to produce the Cruze, including 250 to make its engine.
+US$740 million were invested in this factory to produce the Cruze, including 250 to make its engine.
 Flex-fuel engines are exported to Brazil and CNG versions used to be exported to the UK, where a plant producing Opel/Vauxhall (sold since to PSA) is located.
 The Cruze is the only C-segment hatchback/sedan made in Argentina.
 In 2021, the unit number 150,000 was produced there.

 Unlike its Chevrolet predecessors for the U.S. market—Cavalier, Prizm, and Cobalt—or its Daewoo predecessors for the South Korean market—Espero, Nexia, Nubira, and Lacetti—the Cruze has been discontinued without any announcement or plans for a replacement.
 The second-generation Cruze "was not [considered] a particularly standout product in an extremely competitive segment" against similar offerings from well-established and highly-attractive rivals from Japan, and South Korea such as the Honda Civic, the Toyota Corolla, and the Hyundai Elantra.

+At the end of 29 December 2023, production in Argentina was discontinued as well.

+Third generation (2025)

+The Cruze name was revived as a rebadged Chevrolet Monza for the Middle East.